-HAYASHI Kanji Tokyo University, Graduate School of Science, Assocoiate Professor, 大学院・理学経研究科, 助教授 (60011730)
+HAYASHI Kanji Tokyo University, Graduate School of Sciences, Associate Professor, 理学系研究科, 助教授 (60011730)

-KIKUCHI Takashi Ministry of Post Communication Research Laboratory, Chief Researcher, 通信総合研究所, 主任研究官
+KIKUCHI Takashi Communication Research Laboratory, Chief Researcher, 主任研究官(研究職)

-Multinationally coordinated observations have been conducted along the 210 deg. magnetic meridian from high latitudes through middle and low latitudes to the equatorial region, spanning L=8.50-1.00, and along the magnetic dip equator, in cooperation with more 30 organizations in Australia, Brazil, Canada,, Indonesia, Japan, Korea, Micronesia, Papua New Guinea, Peru, Philippines, Russia, Taiwan, Vietnam, and the United States.
-The organized ground network data of magnetic fields make it possible (1) to study the magnetospheric responses to various changes in the solar wind, by distinguishing between temporal changes and spatial variations in the phenomena, and (2) to clarify the global propagation, transfer, and coupling processes of magnetospheric phenomena from the polar equatorial regions.
+Multinationally coordinated observations have been conducted along the 210 deg magnetic meridian from high latitudes through middle and low latitudes to the equatorial region, spanning L=8.50-1.00, and along the magnetic dip equator, in cooperation with more 30 organizations in Australia, Brazil, Canada, China, Indonesia, Japan, Korea, Micronesia, Papua New Guinea, Peru, Philippines, Russia, Taiwan, Vietnam, and the United States.
+The organized ground network data of magnetic fields make it possible (1) to study solar wind energy transfer process into Earth's magneto-ionos-Atmosphere system, and (2) to clarify the global propagation, transfer, and coupling processes of magnetospheric phenomena from the polar to equatorial regions.

 (3) Magnetic observations at middle- and low-latitude stations in Korea, Hawaii, Papua New Guinea, Pohnpei, Indonesia, and Australia in the Pacific region were also carried out to study the propagation and transfer processes of magnetospheric phenomena from the polar to equatorial regions.

-(5) For effective data analyses and exchanges with the ISTP satellites and the other ground-based networks, the investigators of this project were dispatched to the Western Pacific Geophysical Meeting, held at Taipei in 1998, and the IUGG, held at Birmingham in 1999.
+(5) For effective data analyses and exchanges with the ISTP satellites and the other ground-based networks, the investigators of this project were dispatched to the IAGA Meeting, held at Hanoi in 2001, and the AGU meeting, held at San Francisco in 2002.